markshapiro/quno-test/README.md

 ## Design Decisions

-in my implementation, the backend completely manages the questionnaire's logic and stores its state, which is defined in `questionnaire.ts`. in order to go to next step, go back, reset and get current screen, the frontend needs to call backend. the backend instantiates questionnaire instance and its inner classes/objects based on config (`sampleQuestionaire.json`).
+in my implementation, the backend completely manages the questionnaire's logic and stores its state, which is defined in `questionnaire.ts`.

+in order to go to next step, go back, reset and get current screen, the frontend needs to call backend.

+the backend instantiates questionnaire instance and its inner classes/objects based on config (`sampleQuestionaire.json`).

-the frontend asks for currently displayed screen information (ttile+input) and once user enters/selects value, the frontend passes the value to backend and gets the screen of next step.
+the frontend asks for currently displayed screen information (title+input) and once user enters/selects value, the frontend passes the value to backend and gets the screen of next step.